bassmanitram/actions-for-nautilus/configurator/help.md

 Why would you want to do this?

-Well, firstly, if you want top execute a shell script that is not itself executable, does not have a "hash bang" (`#!/path/to/shell`) stanza as its first line, and/or is not in the system executable PATH, you will need to set this option.
+Well, firstly, if you want to execute a shell script that is not itself executable, does not have a "hash bang" (`#!/path/to/shell`) stanza as its first line, and/or is not in the system executable PATH, you will need to set this option.

-Writing shell scripts to be executed by this extension is a prime use case, allowing you to implement just about any scenario imaginable and have it available in the Nautilus context menu.
+Writing shell scripts to be executed by this extension is a prime use case, allowing you to implement just about any scenario imaginable and having them available in the Nautilus context menu.

 But this option may _also_ avoid the need for writing a script at all: